 The net of what is collected and what is paid, must be remitted once your GST period has ended.
 For example, if you have $100 in sales, you would receive $105 as $5 represents the GST collected.
-You have $20 of expenses in the same period which you pay $21 for as $1 represents the GST paid.
-At the end of the period, you would owe and remit $4 of net GST.
-There’s another way to determine GST called the Quick Method.
-With the quick method of GST, you still collect GST at a rate of 5% but you do not have to keep track of your GST inputs that you pay on expenses/purchases.
+There’s another way to determine GST called the Quick Method where you still collect GST at a rate of 5% but you do not have to keep track of your GST inputs that you pay on expenses/purchases.
 Instead, you remit GST at a rate lower than 5% (based on several factors) which can be easier to calculate and possibly save you GST dollars.
 To qualify for the GST quick method, your revenues must be less than $400,000 and you must qualify based on type of business you operate.

 Filing and paying GST